iheartprinceville logo dark

 1994 – The Carswell family buys the Princeville Ranch’s herd of cattle and takes over the lease of the entire ranch lands; totaling an estimated 4,000 acres.

-Princeville History: Princeville circa 2000 (Princeville history archives)
+Princeville History: Princeville circa 2000 (Kauai History archives)

 Princeville History: This magnificent location that has changed ownership and its name four times since its opening in 1979.
 First it was the Princeville Resort, then the Sheraton Mirage, then the Princeville St. Regis Hotel, and in December 2022 reopens as the 1 Hotel Hanalei Bay.
-(Princeville history archives)
+(Kauai History archives)

 Princeville History in the 2000s